2022 Seeds Available NOW!

 Island Grown & Adapted,Open-Pollinated Organic Garden Seeds

 This is our fifth year selling our carefully selected, locally adapted, organically produced seed to the public and to other small farmers!
 We are excited to offer these open pollinated varieties, tried and tested on our farms.
 All of our seeds are organically produced and with a few exceptions which are noted, are certified organic.
-See the list of certified seeds:
+(See more here).

 About Safe Seeds:

 All of the seeds that we sell are untreated (not coated with fungicides or insecticides) and non-GMO.

 We have signed the Safe Seed Pledge, as a commitment to non-GMO seeds.
 The Safe Seed Pledge was created in 1999 by the Council for Responsible Genetics.
 They are a non-profit NGO made up of scientists, public health advocates, lawyers and concerned citizens. the following: